vlsi-nanocomputing/BBchar/README.md

 ## Launch the BBchar Software
 Launches the BBchar software with specified settings and parameters.

-The command for launching the program is
->`BBchar('command',options)`

 The possible commands of the program are related to the following three functionalities:
 - **SIMULATE**: Launch a SCERPA simulation with the specified parameters
     - command *'simulate'*
-    - options:
 - **CHARACTERIZE**: Starting from a previous SCERPA simulation, it characterize the device and store the library files where indicated.
     - command *'characterize'*
-    - options:
 - **LIBRARY EVALUATION**: Provide the output of the specified device given the input combination.
     - command *'evaluate'*
-    - options:

 Depending on the function required, the program automatically
 1. Checks for debug mode and library mode